 The Teaching Kitchen offers cooking classes to patients, school children and the general community in an effort to promote healthy eating.
 Each month the cooking classes range from general cooking instruction to very specific curriculums for heart, diabetes and other chronic diseases, as well as breastfeeding moms.

 Learn more about The Teaching Kitchen.

-The Physician in the Kitchen program provides easy and accessible healthful food preparation instruction taught by Hudson Valley Hospital physicians.
+The Cooking for Your Health program provides easy and accessible healthful food preparation instruction taught by Hudson Valley Hospital physicians.
 Topics include why cholesterol levels matter, and lifestyle changes to improve health.
 The program is offered at no charge to the public and includes a light lunch that is prepared together.